oss-oscar/spring-svc-playground/README.md

 ### 2. Dependencies management

-All project dependencies are collected in a [TOML](https://toml.io/en) file trying to be a reference point, this is especially useful when it is a multi-module project.
+[Gradle 7 introduces](https://docs.gradle.org/current/userguide/platforms.html#sub:version-catalog) the option to manage project dependencies using a [TOML](https://toml.io/en) file as a reference point for all dependencies.
+This is especially useful when it is a multi-module project.
+And this is how I organize it in this project:

 [Dependencies file reference](https://github.com/oscarcpozas/springboot-svc-playground/blob/main/gradle/libs.versions.toml)